Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Introduction

 All the aforementioned solution methods are mesh-based, i.e., the nodes are structured into polygons that completely cover the computational domain, a process also known as meshing.
 In FDM, FVM and LBM, a regular grid is often used, making meshing a trivial task, but at the cost of complications with irregular geometries and potential refinement.
 At FEM, meshing is mandatory and often also the most time-consuming part of the entire solution process, especially for realistic 3D geometries, which generally cannot be automatically meshed and therefore often require the user's help.
 An alternative to the mesh-based methods is the meshless approach~\cite{liu2002mesh}.
-The conceptual difference between mesh-based and meshless methods is that in the latter all relationships between nodes are defined solely by internodal distances.
+The conceptual difference between mesh-based and meshless methods is that in the latter all relationships between nodes are defined solely by inter-nodal distances.
 An important implication of this distinction is that the meshless methods can work with scattered nodes, which greatly facilitates the consideration of complex 3D geometries and adaptivity.

-In this paper, we introduce a novel refined Radial Basis Function Generated Finite Difference (RBF-FD)~\cite{tolstykh2003using} meshless solution of NNC in 2D and 3D irregular domains computed on automatically generated scattered nodes~\cite{slak2019generation}, using the Chorin's projection method for the pressure-velocity coupling~\cite{chorin1968numerical}, and explicit time stepping.
+In this paper, we introduce a novel refined Radial Basis Function-generated Finite Difference (RBF-FD)~\cite{tolstykh2003using} meshless solution of NNC in two dimensional (2D) and 3D irregular domains computed on automatically generated scattered nodes~\cite{slak2019generation}, using the artificial compressibility method (ACM) for pressure velocity coupling~\cite{trojak2022acm, kosec2018localIrregularFlow, yasuda2023bulkViscosityACM}, and explicit time stepping.
 No stabilisation of the convective terms is used to minimise the impact of numerical diffusion in the results.
 We present a unified NNC solution procedure for 2D and 3D that can be easily extended to arbitrary geometries and inherently supports $hp$-adaptivity~\cite{slak2019adaptive, jancic2021p}.

 Results for a reference 2D case are compared with data from Turan et al.~\cite{turan2011laminar} and Kim et al.~\cite{kim2003transient}, showing that our results are in the range of the comparative data.
 Therefore, in addition to a novel solution procedure, we also extend the range of available numerical solutions for the given problem with a completely different numerical approach.
 Note that the reference solutions differ only in the stabilisation of the convective terms (Upwind vs QUICK), otherwise in both papers results are computed with FVM and SIMPLE coupling.